abhabongse/paxter/docs/beginner-tutorials/add-a-second-paragraph.rst

    ])

-The resulting ``document`` (shown above) is a :class:`Fragments <paxter.evaluator.Fragments>` of :class:`str` or :class:`Element <paxter.authoring.document.Element>` instances
+The resulting ``document`` (shown above) is a :class:`Fragments <paxter.evaluator.data.Fragments>` list of :class:`str` or :class:`Element <paxter.authoring.document.Element>` instances
 (from which :class:`Paragraph <paxter.authoring.document.Paragraph>` is derived).
-Unfortunately, the :class:`Fragments <paxter.evaluator.Fragments>` class
+Unfortunately, the :class:`Fragments <paxter.evaluator.data.Fragments>` class
 does not provide a method to render itself into a final output *by design* as it is merely part of the result of parsing and evaluate input text in Paxter language.
 We need another utility from the :mod:`paxter.authoring` domain to help us render it.

 Document Helper Class
 =====================

-Subpackage :mod:`paxter.authoring.document` provides a convenient data class called :class:`Document <paxter.authoring.document.Document>` to wrap over the list returned by :func:`run_simple_paxter <paxter.authoring.preset.run_simple_paxter>`.
+Paxter’s authoring subpackage provides a data class called :class:`Document <paxter.authoring.document.Document>` to wrap over the object returned by :func:`run_simple_paxter <paxter.authoring.preset.run_simple_paxter>`.
+Then we call the :meth:`html() <paxter.authoring.document.Element>` method to render the HTML output.

 .. code-block:: python